hmcts/div-idam-test-harness/README.md

 Require this module in your tests and call `idamExpressTestHarness.stub()` before the app is initialised.

 Remember to call `.restore()` after every test.

+## Publishing to NPM

+To publish this artefact to NPM, just create a release in GitHub.
+GitHub Actions will publish a version in NPM matching the version the packages.json file.